 Despite U.S. President Donald Trump’s repeated attempts to prove that he has a full head of hair, some people continue to believe that the commander-in-chief sports a toupee.
 On 11 March 2019, Twitter user Paul Lee Ticks posted a video that supposedly showed Trump removing his hat and accidentally revealing a bald head:

-Donald Trump takes off his hat at Mar-a-lago – forgetting he’s not wearing his toupee. pic.twitter.com/CZQ2B9a66O
+Trump takes off his hat, forgetting he is not wearing his wig.

 While the footage may seem real at first glance, it reveals digital manipulation upon closer inspection.
 For instance, if you watch Trump’s hand closely as he runs it through his nonexistent toupee, you can see that his hand is passing through his skull.
 If this video were authentic, balding would be the least of Trump’s health problems.